xuxiaowei-io/gitaly/doc/PROCESS.md

 ### Publishing the ruby gem

-If an updated version of the ruby proto gem is needed, it can be published to rubygems.org with the `tools/protogen/publish-gem` script.
+If an updated version of the ruby proto gem is needed, it can be published to rubygems.org with the `make publish-proto-gem` Makefile target.

 If the changes needed are not yet released, [create a release candidate](#creating-a-release-candidate) first.

-- Checkout the tag to publish (vX.Y.Z)
+- Checkout the tag to publish (vX.Y.Z).
-- run `tools/protogen/publish-gem X.Y.Z`
+- Run `make publish-proto-gem`, which automatically builds any publishes the Protobuf Gem.

 ### Publishing the go module